 Nurse burnout is real.
 The journey towards a satisfying work life balance as a nurse is within your control and will only be attainable if you make it a priority.

 Consider doing a little soul-searching.
 Take a moment to sit quietly with yourself and pinpoint exactly what you need to simplify your life.
-Here are a few things to consider on your journey towards a better work life balance as a nurse, and ultimately and happier, healthier life!
+Here are a few things to consider on your journey to creating a better work life balance as a nurse:

 Take inventory of both your nursing life and personal life.
 Is it possible you may be juggling too many balls in the air?
 What do you envision your life to be like in 5 years?